FranciscoGalan/Bicycle_Commuting_Mexico_City/README.md

 All these charts were created with PowerBI and Tableau and edited using ____.

-These charts and insights are compiled in a presentation I gave (click here for the English  version and [here](https://github.com/FranciscoGalan/Bicycle_Commuting_MexicoCity/blob/main/Media/Presentation%20(Spanish).pdf) for the one in Spanish).
+These charts and insights are compiled in a presentation I gave (click here for the English version and [here](https://github.com/FranciscoGalan/Bicycle_Commuting_MexicoCity/blob/main/Media/Presentation%20(Spanish).pdf) for the Spanish version).